Festival3224/deploy-vue/README.md

  git push -u origin main
 ```

- after puph we can see our repo in GitHub
+ After last command (push) we can see our repo in GitHub.

  ### Let's Start Deploying!